Superdiffusion transition for a phonon Boltzmann equation: Introduction

 with

-Here, $u \in \R$ represents the position along the chain after the kinetic limit, $t\ge 0$ the time and $k \in \T$ the wave number of a phonon whereas $i$ is the type of phonon. $\mathcal{L}_0$ is a collisional operator completely determined by the noise introduced on the system and $\textbf{v}_0$ is the dispersion relation.\\
+Here, $u \in \R$ represents the position along the chain after the kinetic limit, $t\ge 0$ the time and $k \in \T$ the wave number of a phonon whereas $i$ is the type of phonon. $\mathcal{L}_0$ is a collisional operator due to by the noise introduced on the system and $\textbf{v}_0$ is the group velocity.\\

+In \cite{BOS09}, the authors studied a system where the particles live in $\mathbb{R}$ instead of $\mathbb{R}^2$ as presented in this introduction.
+As a consequence, the Boltzmann equation obtained in \cite{BOS09} does not depend on the variables $(i,j)$.
+However, following the proof performed in \cite{BOS09} we can derive Eq.\;\eqref{boltzmann_intro_stefano} for particles living in $\mathbb{R}^2$. \\

-Since $R_0(k,k^\prime,i,j)$ is positive we can interpret the solution of Eq.\;\eqref{boltzmann_intro_stefano} as the evolution of the density of a continuous time Markov process\\ $\left(Z^0(\cdot), K^0(\cdot), I^0(\cdot)\right)$.
-Here $\left(K^0(\cdot), I^0(\cdot)\right) \in {\mathbb T}\times \{ 1,2\}$ is the pure jump Markovian process with generator given by Eq.\;\eqref{def_C_intro} and $Z^0(\cdot)$ is the additive functional defined for any positive time $t$ by
+Since $R_0(k,k^\prime,i,j)$ is positive we can interpret the solution of Eq.\;\eqref{boltzmann_intro_stefano} as the evolution of the density of a continuous time Markov process $\left(Z_0(\cdot), K_0(\cdot), I_0(\cdot)\right)$.
+Here $\left(K_0(\cdot), I_0(\cdot)\right) \in {\mathbb T}\times \{ 1,2\}$ is the pure jump Markovian process with generator given by Eq.\;\eqref{def_C_intro} and $Z_0(\cdot)$ is the additive functional defined for any positive time $t$ by

-Using this interpretation, the authors of \cite{JKO09} proved first that the finite-dimensional distributions of $N^{-1}Z^0(N^{\frac{3}{2}} \cdot)$ converge to the finite-dimensional distributions of a L\'evy process generated (up to a constant) by $-(-\Delta)^{\tfrac{3}{4}}$.
+Using this interpretation, the authors of \cite{JKO09} proved first that the finite-dimensional distributions of $N^{-1}Z_0\left(N^{\frac{3}{2}} \cdot\right)$ converge to the finite-dimensional distributions of a L\'evy process generated (up to a constant) by $-(-\Delta)^{\tfrac{3}{4}}$.
 In a second time, they used the previous result to show that $f_0\left(N^{\frac{3}{2}}t, Nu,\cdot\right)$ converges in $\mathbb{L}^2\left( \T \right)$ (see Theorem \ref{thm_limi_hydro_u_old}) to the unique solution $\rho_0$, of the following fractional diffusion equation

 where $D$ is a strictly positive constant. \\